 Once considered a fixture of the American West, ranching may not make it to the next generation.
-There are increases in grazing fees, competition with recreation and energy exploration on leased government land, intensive agriculture opportunities, cities seeking additional water rights for their growing populations, and escalating land values from second homes and computer-commuting workers move into the West hoping to escape urban problems.
+There are increases in grazing fees, competition with recreation and energy exploration on leased government land, intensive agriculture opportunities, cities seeking additional water rights for their growing populations, and escalating land values from second homes and remote workers who trade big city life for the quieter ways of the West.

 Internally, there are the simple and often daunting facts of running a ranch.
 Ranching is a hard life, physically, financially and emotionally.
 Because of these challenges, children of ranch families are not often motivated to take over the reins from their parents when the time comes.
 The result is that ranchers throughout the West feel their way of life is threatened.